 Once the function is ready, we’ll go straight into loading the data and storing it as an asset variable.

-Setting the Last Line to 0 will read data until the end of the file, while setting both to 0 will read the whole
+Setting the Num Points to Read to 0 will read data until the end of the file, setting both to 0 will read the whole

 This will determine normalization and clipping range for color values